 Frozen dumplings make these Dumpling Lettuce Wraps with Peanut Sauce a snap.
 You won’t go wrong with this flavorful, super versatile appetizer or light main.
 Yum!

-These wraps make a great starter or appetizer, but you can also try serving them with some spring rolls and our Asian Vegetable Won Ton Soup for a light low calorie meal.
+These lettuce wraps with peanut sauce make a great starter or appetizer, but you can also try serving them with vegetable rice paper rolls and our Asian Vegetable Won Ton Soup for a light low calorie meal.

 Tailor To Your Taste

 - Use any kind of dumpling, pot sticker or won ton you like or have on hand.
 Pan fry or boil them as you prefer.